-Good companies hire top talent who devote all their time in company concerns.
+Good companies hire top talent who devote all their time to company concerns.
 Their lifestyle leaves them very little time to take care of themselves.
-Companies do their bit to ensure their health through checkups aimed at detecting any possible health problem.
+Companies do their bit to ensure their talent's health through checkups aimed at detecting any possible health problems.

-An Executive physical exam in NJ is designed to do just the same.
-The Exam includes a detailed consultation from a physician, and other specialists if required, detailed personal and lifestyle discussions, and physical tests.
-Almost all tests in executive physical exam NJ will be completed within 1-2 hours.
-The tests will have the same day report followed by consultation by the internist or other specialists if required.
+An Executive Physical Exam in NJ is designed to do just the same.
+The Exam includes a detailed consultation from a physician and other specialists (if required), detailed personal and lifestyle discussions, and physical tests.
+Almost all tests in the Executive Physical Exam in NJ will be completed within 1-2 hours.
+The tests will have a same-day report, followed by consultation by the internist or other specialists if required.
 Changes in lifestyle and diet are also dealt with.
 This saves the busy executive time and gives peace of mind.

-The executive physical exam in New Jersey are aimed at:
+The Executive Physical Exams in New Jersey are aimed at:

-An Executive physical examination in NJ would typically consist of two types of tests – Tests for the functioning of systems and Tests for identification of risk factors or early disease.
+An Executive Physical Examination in NJ would typically consist of two types of tests – Tests for the functioning of systems and Tests for the identification of risk factors or early disease.

 CBC: gives a picture of the red and white blood cell counts, hemoglobin, hematocrit, identifying any anemia, and any possibilities of infections and inflammatory conditions; and platelet count.

 ESR: is a test that measures how fast your red blood cells settle.
 Longer time suggests infections and inflammatory conditions.

 CRP: is a test that is raised in the presence of infections and autoimmune disorders.
 A positive/high CRP test calls for detailed analysis and tests.
 These tests are pointers.
 Any abnormality requires further tests.

 TSH: is a basic test to evaluate how the thyroid gland is functioning.
 A higher value indicates hypofunction and a low value indicates hyperfunction.